 Frequently Asked Questions

-Businesses engaged in wildlife control operation (removing animals causing damage, creating a public nuisance, or posing a public heath risk) on behalf of private property owners or others for a fee need a WCO permit.
+Businesses or individual engaging in wildlife control operation (removing animals causing damage, creating a public nuisance, or posing a public heath risk) on behalf of private property owners or others for a fee need a WCO permit.
+The applicant must be the owner of the company, or he/she can make a written designation (on company letterhead) to allow an employee to apply for the wildlife control operator permit.

 A private property owner that chooses to lawfully remove an animal from his or her property needs an ODFW permit for certain animals, but not a WCO permit.
 Such permits are free of charge and can be obtained by contacting the nearest ODFW office.